williavs/project1/readme.md

 ## Project Overview

-This project is a simple calculator web application that combines a React frontend with a FastAPI backend.
-It's designed to be scalable, maintainable, and easy to develop.
+This project is an AI-powered web application that combines a React frontend with a FastAPI backend.
+It features a bio page and an AI chat interface, designed to be scalable, maintainable, and easy to develop.

 ## Technology Stack

-- Frontend: React 17 with TypeScript
+- Frontend: React 17 with TypeScript, styled-components
 - Backend: FastAPI (Python 3.9+)
 - Containerization: Docker and Docker Compose